MicrosoftDocs/SupportArticles-docs/support/azure/synapse-analytics/dedicated-sql/troubleshoot-dsql-perf-slow-query.md

 **Mitigations**

 - Wait for the blocking session to complete.
 - Evaluate the [resource class choice](/azure/synapse-analytics/sql-data-warehouseresource-classes-for-workload-management#example-code-for-finding-the-best-resource-class).
-For more information, see [concurrencylimits](/azure/synapse-analytics/sql-data-warehouse/memory-concurrency-limits).
+For more information, see [concurrency limits](/azure/synapse-analytics/sql-data-warehouse/memory-concurrency-limits).
 - Evaluate if it's preferable to [Kill the blocking session](/sql/t-sql/language-elements/kill-transact-sql).

 </details>